 You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and in any free writing prospectuses we may provide to you in connection with this offering.
 We have not, and the underwriter has not, authorized any other person to provide you with any information that is different.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are offering to sell, and seeking offers to buy, securities only in jurisdictions where offers and sales are permitted.
-The distribution of this prospectus supplement, the accompanying prospectus and any free writing prospectus supplement, the accompanying prospectus and any free writing prospectus supplement, the accompanying prospectus and any free writing prospectus must inform themselves about, and observe any restrictions relating to, the offering of the securities and the distribution of this prospectus supplement, the accompanying prospectus supplement, the accompanying prospectus and any free writing prospectus does not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement, the accompanying prospectus and any free writing prospectus supplement, the accompanying prospectus and any free writing prospectus does not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement, the accompanying prospectus and any free writing prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.
+The distribution of this prospectus supplement, the accompanying prospectus and any free writing prospectus and the offering of securities in certain jurisdictions may be restricted by law.
+Persons outside the United States who come into possession of this prospectus supplement, the accompanying prospectus and any free writing prospectus must inform themselves about, and observe any restrictions relating to, the offering of the securities and the distribution of this prospectus supplement, the accompanying prospectus and any free writing prospectus does not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement, the accompanying prospectus and any free writing prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.